 At the end of his visit, Nigel returned to the mountains with the newly spayed and neutered rescued puppies Paul and Nancy (pictured above), Incy, Wincy, and Dale, as well as with the inseparable donkey duo Bondy and Little Jock (below).

-Speaking of the Animal Rahat sanctuary, it was officially given a new name—Simone’s Place—in honor of one of PETA’s most active and dedicated longtime volunteers, Simone Reyes.
+Speaking of the Animal Rahat sanctuary, it was officially given a new name—Simone’s Place—in honor an active and dedicated longtime volunteer, Simone Reyes.

 At Simone’s Place, staffers have recently erected new partitions that will allow room for more bullocks.
 As you can see in the photo below, the bullocks can enjoy the sun’s rays when they’re chilly in the morning or move under the shade of the roofs when they’re hot.
 The green field next to the pens offers them a lush grazing area.